openshift-homeroom/lab-workshop-content/README.md

 Use your browser to access the sample workshop.

+You may need to supply your login/password again for the OpenShift cluster you deployed the sample workshop to.
+You will only be able to access it if you are a project admin of the project it is deployed to.

 When you are finished you can delete the project you created, or if you used an existing project, run:

 ```